 - Displaying iDs to signal to your employees and affiliates that your information systems are plumbed to support their use of ORCID

-- Connecting information about affiliation – and, if applicable, contributions – to an individual’s ORCID record, making it easy for them to share this trusted information with other systems and profiles they use
+- Connecting information about their affiliation – and, if applicable, contributions – to your researchers' ORCID records, making it easy for them to share this trusted information with other systems and profiles they use

-- Synchronizing with your systems to improve reporting accuracy and speed
+- Synchronizing information between ORCID records and your systems to improve reporting accuracy and speed

 Learn how other research organizations make the most of their ORCID membership.